Anderson-RC/NetflixSubs/README.md

 This plugin is not officially commisioned/supported by Netflix.
 The trademark "Netflix" is registered by "Netflix, Inc."

-This plugin is a modification of the original [Netflix plugin for Kodi](https://github.com/asciidisco/plugin.video.netflix) which automatically saves SRT subtitles to a file on your PC.
+This plugin is based on the original [Netflix plugin for Kodi](https://github.com/asciidisco/plugin.video.netflix) and has been modified to automatically save SRT subtitles to a file on your PC.

 ## Installation